Domaine de La Roche Moreau - Quarts de Chaume Grand Cru 2023

 Concours de Mâcon

-"A resounding success!
-An ideal Quarts de Chaume for your holiday celebrations."
+“A resounding success!
+The perfect Quarts de Chaume for your holiday celebrations”

-The years go by and remain much the same for the Davy family, who have once again produced a beautiful sweet wine.
+"Year after year, the Davys continue to produce a truly beautiful sweet wine.
 The nose reveals subtle toasted notes, followed by candied white fruits and apricot.
-The palate is enriched with delicious flavors of prune and honey, intense yet perfectly balanced and very seductive, an ideal marriage of volume, finesse, freshness, and generosity.
-It would be perfect with a noble fish or pan-fried scallops."
+A palette enriched with indulgent flavors of prune and honey on an intense yet perfectly balanced palate, very seductive—an ideal marriage of volume, finesse, freshness, and generosity.
+It pairs beautifully with fine fish or pan-seared scallops.”
 (Le Guide Hachette 2026)

 Buy your Roche Moreau wines at the best price in a private sale!